On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Numerical illustrations

 \section{Numerical illustrations}

 The objective of this section is to conduct Monte Carlo exercises in order to illustrate the various results obtained in the paper.
-We considered three types of alternatives, that allow us to cover the subtle non-null results described in the previous sections. \\
+We focus on the problem of testing for uniformity obtained with~$\Gamb={\bf I}_d$ and consider three types of alternatives that allow us to cover the subtle non-null results described in the previous sections.

-First, for each sample size~$n\in\{500,5,\!000\}$, each~$\ell\in\{2,4,6,12\}$, and each~$\tau\in \{0,0.5,1,\ldots,6\}$, we generated~$M=2,\!500$ mutually independent random samples from the von Mises--Fisher distribution ($f(s)=\exp(s)$) with location~$\thetab_0=(0,0,1)'\in\mathcal{S}^2$ and concentration~$\kappa_n^{-1/\ell}\tau$.
-In each of the resulting samples, we performed the following tests at asymptotic level~$\alpha=5\%$: the Rayleigh test, the Bingham test, and the ``$3$-test''.
-These are the Sobolev tests associated with~$v_k=\delta_{k1}$, $v_k=\delta_{k2}$, and~$v_k=\delta_{k3}$, respectively.
+First, for each sample size~$n\in\{500,2,\!500\}$, each~$\ell\in\{2,4,6,12\}$, and each~$\tau\in \{0,0.5,1,\ldots,6\}$, we generated~$M=5,\!000$ mutually independent random samples $\Ub_1, \ldots, \Ub_n$ from the von Mises--Fisher distribution ($f(s)=\exp(s)$) with location~$\thetab_0=(0,0,1)'\in\mathcal{S}^2$ and concentration~$\kappa_n=n^{-1/\ell}\tau$.
+In each of the resulting samples, we performed the following tests at asymptotic level~$\alpha=5\%$: the Rayleigh test of uniformity ($\Gamb={\bf I}_3$), the Bingham test of uniformity, and the ``$3$-test'' of uniformity.
+These are the Sobolev tests associated with~$v_k=\delta_{k,1}$, $v_k=\delta_{k,2}$, and~$v_k=\delta_{k,3}$, respectively.
 The resulting empirical rejection frequencies are plotted as functions of~$\tau$ in Figure~\ref{Fig1}, which also provides the corresponding asymptotic power curves obtained from Theorem~\ref{Sobolfin} whenever these are non-trivial (that is, are strictly between~$\alpha$ and~$1$).
 In the present von Mises--Fisher case, $f^{\underline{k}}(0)\neq 0$ for any~$k$, so that the Rayleigh test, the Bingham test, and the $3$-test have a detection threshold given by~$\kappa_n \sim n^{-1/2}$, $\kappa_n \sim n^{-1/4}$, and~$\kappa_n \sim n^{-1/6}$, respectively (Theorem~\ref{Sobolfin}).
 This is perfectly supported by Figure~\ref{Fig1}, where the Rayleigh test first shows power in Panel~(a), whereas the Bingham test and the $3$-test first show power in Panels~(b) and~(c), respectively.
 For alternatives that are over their respective detection threshold, the various tests exhibit rejection frequencies that are compatible, at the finite-sample sizes considered, with consistency.
-Finally, at their respective detection threshold, the agreement between rejection frequencies and asymptotic powers is excellent (but maybe for the $3$-test in Panel~(c), but, as we checked by performing further simulations, this improves for larger sample sizes).\\
+Finally, at their respective detection threshold, the agreement between rejection frequencies and asymptotic powers is excellent (but maybe for the $3$-test in Panel~(c), yet, as we checked by performing further simulations, this improves for larger sample sizes).